 No-Fenol by Houston Enzymes was developed to help parents of children with diets affected by fruits and vegetables.
 No-Fenol helps with the digestion of these foods without the side effects that some children experience.
 Some children have a hard time digesting these phenolic compounds and can have symptoms, such as red ears and cheeks or dark circles under their eyes.
 One of the major ingredients in No-Fenol is Xylanase which helps to break down the components of plant cell walls which are mainly carbohydrates.
 No-Fenol is available as a capsule or as a No-Fenol chewable tablet.

-When taking the capsules there is cellulose/medium chain triglyceride oil or MCT oil used as a filler.
+When taking the No-Fenol capsules there is cellulose/medium chain triglyceride oil or MCT oil used as a filler.
 There is about 35 milligrams used.
 The oil comes coconut and the cellulose comes from European spruce trees.
 The capsule itself is made of cellulose to.
 There are 90 servings per container and 1 capsule is 1 serving.

 No-Fenol was created by Houston Enzymes to address the difficulties induced by weakened digestive capabilities.
 Many individuals suffer from intestinal irritability, poor nutrient uptake, inflammatory symptoms and general malaise as a result of poor enzymatic activity.
 No-Fenol provides symptom relief by restoring adequate enzyme function.
 The exact mechanisms behind this efficacy are not yet known, but they are believed to stem from restored gut functionality.